Haptoglobin

 What is a Haptoglobin (HP) Test?

-A haptoglobin test is a medical test that measures the amounts of haptoglobin in one’s blood.
-Haptoglobin is a protein produced by the liver that commonly binds with “free hemoglobin”, a byproduct of red blood cell destruction, to create a haptoglobin-hemoglobin complex which is commonly removed from the body as it passes through the liver.
+A Haptoglobin Test measures the amounts of haptoglobin in one's blood.
+Haptoglobin is a protein produced by the liver that commonly binds with “free hemoglobin”, a byproduct of red blood cell destruction, to create a haptoglobin-hemoglobin complex, which is commonly removed from the body as it passes through the liver.
 Because of its nature, the protein is used as a marker that helps assess the balance between red blood cell destruction and production.
 Whenever haptoglobin levels drop, it means that the body is eliminating red blood cells faster than the liver can produce it.

 Generally, imbalances result from inherited conditions like spleen disorders, myelofibrosis, and cirrhosis, causing the person with said condition to develop hemolytic anemia.
-And one of the ways practitioners can detect hemolytic anemia or any other type of anemia is through a haptoglobin test.
+Practitioners can detect hemolytic anemia or any other type of anemia through a Haptoglobin Test.

-A practitioner will usually request a haptoglobin test if the patient is exhibiting and experiencing symptoms of hemolytic anemia, such as having pale skin, jaundice, severe fatigue, cold hands, and feet, upper abdominal pain, lightheadedness, dizziness, arrhythmia, shortness of breath.
+A practitioner will usually request a Haptoglobin Test if the patient exhibits symptoms of hemolytic anemia, such as pale skin, jaundice, severe fatigue, cold hands and feet, upper abdominal pain, lightheadedness, dizziness, arrhythmia, or shortness of breath.

-If you’re in need of a haptoglobin test template that functions as both a request form and a document to write down your analysis, interpretation, and any other observations/findings, keep reading for more information on how to access ours.
+If you need a Haptoglobin Test template that functions as both a request form and a document to write down your analysis, interpretation, and any other observations or findings, get our template by following these steps"

-Step Two.
-Interview, Assess, and Examine the Patient
+Step 2: Interview, assess, and examine the patient

-Once you and your patient have the results, you may proceed with analysis and interpretation.
-Feel free to use the document section of the template to write down your observations and findings so you may use it as a guide you can refer to during treatment approach formulation.
+Once you and your patient have the results, you may proceed with the analysis and interpretation.
+Feel free to use the document section of the template to write down your observations and findings so you can use it as a guide to refer to during treatment approach formulation.

 Once done, you can securely store the template.
-It’s recommended that you store physical copies within the establishment with other relevant documents that belong to the patient.
-Meanwhile, digital copies should be stored on Carepatron, a HIPAA-compliant EHR, where you can limit access to relevant parties only.
+It's recommended that you store physical copies of other relevant documents that belong to the patient within the establishment.
+Meanwhile, digital copies may be stored on Carepatron, a HIPAA-compliant EHR, where you can limit access to relevant parties only.

 When would you use this test?